kanha95/HPC-IIT-Delhi/README.md

 * Now you can install the packages from web using pip commands, E.g. ```pip install scipy matplotlib scikit-learn scikit-image numpy pandas --user```
 * ADDITIONAL NOTE:-
-  in HPC website they have mentioned a different way using ```lynx https://proxyXX.iitd.ernet.in/cgi-bin/proxy.cgi``` command but please don't use it as it breaks the seesion after 5-10 minutes and then you simply can't use the internet.
+  On HPC website they have mentioned a different way using ```lynx https://proxyXX.iitd.ernet.in/cgi-bin/proxy.cgi``` command but please don't use it as it breaks the seesion after 5-10 minutes and then you simply can't use the internet.
 If you try to log in then it will show error saying already logged in from some other system.

 * Cheers !!!
 Now run your scripts ```python3 test.py```.